In Depth Baby Product Reviews Led by a Pediatrician

 How We Test

-After multiple kid sunscreen reviews and nearly 100 hours of researching and testing, we've gained unique insight and information about this category.
-Our lineup is a result of over 25 potential contenders.
+After multiple kid sunscreen reviews and nearly 100 hours of researching and hands-on testing, we've gained unique insight and information about this category.
+Our lineup began with over 25 potential contenders.
 The true colors of any sunscreen begin to emerge once you research ingredients and complete extensive testing, like the differences between chemical and mineral sunscreen products.
 Side-by-side comparisons help highlight differences among the top contenders.
 Each product was purchased and tested for ease of use, consistency, and eco-health.

 Why Trust GearLab